 You may find that sometimes you need to convert MBR to GPT disk, but sometimes, you need to convert GPT to MBR disk.
 Why?
 Here we will introduce you about MBR and GPT disk first.

-MBR - Master Boot Record: it is a guide sector in the very front of drive.
+MBR - Master Boot Record: it is a guide sector in the very front of the drive.
 It was named in 1983 when partitioning the hard disk or flash disk of IBM compatible personal computer.
 At that time, PC DOS 2.0 was able to support hard disk.
 MBR describes the information of logical, including file system and organization type.
-Besides, MBR also contains the executable code produced when computer loads operating system in the second stage of start or the boot record connecting every partition (VBR).
+Besides, MBR also contains the executable code produced when the computer loads operating system in the second stage of start or the boot record connecting every partition (VBR).
 Such MBR is usually called boot routine.

 Note: MBR cannot exist in a media which cannot be partitioned, such as soft disk.

 GPT - GUID (Globally Unique Identifiers) Partition Table: it is a new standard of disk partition table originating from EFI (Extensive Firmware Interface).
 Compared with MBR, it provides a more flexible disk partition principle.